Red Circle

 "Oh!
 You're a demon.
 Sorry, you startled me," the Lamia whispers.

 "What the—get out of here!"
+Megan said, keeping low.

 "I want to!
-But it's too scary!"
+But it's too scary!" the Lamia whimpers, tightening her grip.

-Before Megan can argue—
+Before Megan can respond—

 BANG—ch-ch—BANG—ch-ch—

-The barrel swings up—right at Megan's head.
+The shotgun barrel swings upward.

 BANG—